seankelliher/us-population-by-state/README.md

 Map of US that displays state population in 1980, 1990, 2000, 2010, and 2020.
 [View working component](https://seankelliher.github.io/us-population-by-state/).

+## Project Status

+Project meets general accessibility (WACG) and cross-browser requirements.
+More testing with a dedicated services (e.g., Sauce Labs) would be helpful if deploying to production.

 ## Project Screen Shots

 * View with California selected.